 Also realize that if you are reading this that I’m not that great of a 2k player.
 If we played a head to head match, you could probably beat me.
 That should tell you that if I can play MyCareer and win without dominating, and you can probably beat me, then you already have the skills you need to do it as well.

 Kudos to the guy who I got in the debate with originally for recognizing that there was some pretty good defense played in the game that I played in the video and for maybe being willing to consider that it is possible to win without dominating if you rethink your approach and take a different mindset on the floor with you.

-Good luck and I'll see you on the court!
-Feel free to contact me for a game.
+Good luck and I’ll see you on the court!
+Feel free to contact me on Twitter.